ethereum/glados/DOCKER_GUIDE.md

 ### Deploying Glados

-First, set the environment variable `GLADOS_POSTGRES_DATA_DIR` to the directory where Postgres should store its data.
+First, set the environment variables:

+- `GLADOS_POSTGRES_DATA_DIR` to the directory
+where Postgres should store its data on the host machine.

+- `GLADOS_POSTGRES_PASSWORD` to the password for accessing the DB.

 Then, from the root of this repo, run: